 It can be argued that some of the above is accentuated in a partial language, to which I would respond is justifiable necessary.
 No-one can counter-argue that the existing market model is in fact effective in serving the majority of people with HL.
 The banana-shaped form factor has been around for 60 years and has achieved a mere 4% to 8% penetration with those in need.

 Tomorrow’s market model

 The new US over-the-counter (OTC) hearing aid regulation will help increase penetration and also stimulate new innovative entrants.
 OTC will inevitably contribute to a revolution in the established hearing help model.
 High-end ‘premium’ hearing aid manufacturers have already made a head start in now offering the convenience of home adjustments through your phone, which signals the beginning of the end to ever visiting an audiologist.

 It is difficult to predict what tomorrow’s model will finally look like, but as a middle-aged person with HL I can easily see myself engaging with a consumer friendly health journey that looks as follows:

 Complete a screening questionnaire, to confirm to yourself that you are one of the 90% of people with HL for whom a self-service process is suitable.
 Check with your Family Doctor if you think that your HL could be caused by something as trivial earwax or could maybe have a more sinister cause.

 Pick up a pair of hearing devices in your local supermarket’s pharmacy or optical corner; or make an informed purchase from a trusted brand on-line.
-The UK and most European national laws already permit this, because the medical hearing aid is not a prescription device (unlike in the US were OTC deregulation is required).
+The UK and most European national laws already permit professional-free self-care, because the medical hearing aid is not a prescription device (unlike in the US were OTC deregulation is required).